raspibolt/raspibolt/guide/bonus/bitcoin/Samourai Dojo.md

 Samourai Dojo is the backing server for Samourai Wallet.
 Provides HD account & loose addresses (BIP47) balances & transactions lists.
 Provides unspent output lists to the wallet.
 PushTX endpoint broadcasts transactions through the backing bitcoind node.

-Samourai Whirlpool is a free and open source (FOSS), non custodial, chaumian CoinJoin platform.
-Its goal is to mathematically disassociate the ownership of inputs to outputs in a given bitcoin transaction.

 Difficulty: Medium
 {: .label .label-yellow }